mjhatami/tribe-crowdfunding-app/README.md

 appropriate, describe how these limitations could point to the need for further research.

 ## 🚀 Future Scope <a name = "future_scope"></a>
-- Multi currency must be checked and developed.
+- Multi-currency must be checked and developed.
 - Statistics dashboard for members and admins.
 - Webhook to write a comment to thank the payers and mention them.
 - Mongoose transaction must be added.
-- User information must attached to the intents.
+- User information must be attached to the intents.
 - Enable mongoose concurrency optimization.
 Write about what you could not develop during the course of the Hackathon; and about what your project can achieve in the future.